 If you keep precious jewelry, documents, and/or heirlooms at home, you may want to conceal these items in a wall safe.
 These clever devices are designed to fit recessed between wall studs, offering ample space to stow small valuables.
 Wall safes are installed by cutting a hole in the drywall with a drywall saw, sliding the safe into the space, and then bolting the sides of the safe (from the inside) to the adjacent wall studs.
 Then, once the goods are locked up, the safe itself can be concealed from view with a mirror or painting, making it far more secure than a desk drawer or jewel box atop a dresser.

 Wall safes are designed to fit within the standard 14.5-inch space between wall studs with the front of the safe flush with the surface of the wall.
-If you’re looking to secure prized possessions at home, check out these picks for the best wall safes, one of which is likely to meet your needs.
+If you’re looking to secure prized possessions at home, check out these picks for some of the best wall safes.

 - BEST OVERALL: Paragon Lock & Safe – 7725 Superior Wall Safe